Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Simulation examples

-Since $\bar K$ is stabilizing, the problem (\ref{optprobbc2}) does not modify it, and the final gain matrix $K = \bar K$ is the outcome of our method.
-When the initial states of (\ref{simsys}) coincide with $\xi^1(0)$, the obtained control input provides the closed-loop trajectories represented with the red, dashed lines in Figure~\ref{figtr}.
+Since $\bar K$ is stabilizing, the problem (\ref{optprobbc2}) does not modify it, and $K = \bar K$ is the outcome of our method.
+When the initial states of the system coincide with $\xi^1(0)$, the closed-loop trajectories shown by red, dashed lines in Figure~\ref{figtr} are obtained.
 It can be seen that the reference trajectories are closely followed.